andreventuravale/esbuild-plugin-wildcard-imports/README.md

 - Does it work with `format=esm`?

-  - The esm output format hasn't been extensively covered yet.
+  - The esm output format was tested to the extent necessary to attain 100% code coverage; however, it was not thoroughly examined for all conceivable scenarios and opportunities.

 - Does `format=cjs` mean it only works with CommonJS code?